Pahrump evicts homeless RV dwellers after years of occupancy - RV Travel

 “If they’re looking for a partner in the efforts they put forward, there may be something we can do,” she said.
 “But there are so many questions about cost, … providing shelter and land.
 We may not have enough taxpayers in the county to foot the bill for something like that.”

-Among the members of the public already addressing the issue is Nancy Brown, a pastor at Covenant Lighthouse Church’s You Matter Ministries, which has been providing the encampment with food, water, clothes, and transportation for years.
+Among the members of the public already addressing the issue is Nancy Brown, a pastor at Covenant Lighthouse Church’s You Matter Ministries, which has been providing the encampment with food, water, clothes and transportation for years.

 Brown said the fact that authorities are acting after years of looking the other way is encouraging, adding that she will bring up the issue again at the next commission meeting in Pahrump on Oct.
 16.